3D Mapping & 3D Modeling Market Worth $7.7 Billion by 2018 at a CAGR of 47.9%

 3D mapping technology is one of the fastest and most complete ways to build 3D-environments in the market today.
 3D mapping solutions enabled the user to swiftly build three-dimensional maps of the surroundings with supreme accuracy and clarity, ready to plug into professional visualization systems.
 With investments towering up for 3D maps applications to be introduced to smartphones, market players such as Nokia, Samsung and other smartphone companies have indicated string interest in this market.
 The 3D-enabling devices like sensors, cameras, scanners, GPS components, and other acquisition devices create huge potential in this market.
 The improvised 3D experience on smartphones, tablets, notebooks, PCs, cars, etc. is set to revolutionize the mobile device market and other GPS-enabled device market by broadening the horizons for the users to locate things easily using any device.

-The 3D Mapping market report provides an in-depth analysis of the various industry verticals such as healthcare, automotive, transport and logistics, aviation and space, building and construction, defense and public safety, retail, others.
+The report provides an in-depth analysis of the various industry verticals such as healthcare, automotive, transport and logistics, aviation and space, building and construction, defense and public safety, retail, others.
 It also analyzes the emerging trends in the 3D mapping and 3D modeling market across geographies.

 Buy a copy of this report @ http://www.marketsandmarkets.com/Purchase/purchase_report1.asp?id=819